Neotys-Labs/helm-neoload-web/README.md

 ## Custom environment variables

-`neoload.configuration.backend.others` and `neoload.configuration.backend.others` sections of *values-custom.yaml* allow to define custom environement variables.
+`neoload.configuration.backend.others` and `neoload.configuration.frontend.others` sections of *values-custom.yaml* allow to define custom environement variables.
 These environement variables will be applied either on the backend or the frontend depending on the used property.

 ### Example